ZipCodeCore/PairCodingOne/README.md

         * Gains interest

 Also, there should be two different AccountHolder types:
-* Person which has a firstName, a middleInitial, and a lastName
+* Person which has a firstName, a lastName, an email, phone number
 * Business which just has a businessName